Skip to content

 • The absence of structured frameworks to support consistent and accountable use of zakah

-What is required is not a broadening of application by default, but a careful clarification of principles — a structured scholarly process engaging the juristic tradition across the recognised madhahib, incorporating maqasid and usul considerations, and remaining attentive to the legal and operational realities within which institutions function.
+What is required is not a broadening of application by default, but a careful clarification of principles, a structured scholarly process engaging the juristic tradition across the spectrum of authentic and authoritative evidences, recognised madhahib, incorporating maqasid and usul considerations, and remaining attentive to the legal and operational realities within which institutions function.

 The need for scholarly convention